robertdavidgraham/masscan/README.md

 other scanners.
 In addition, it's more flexible, allowing arbitrary address ranges and port ranges.

+NOTE: masscan uses a **custom TCP/IP stack**.
+Anything other than simple port scans will cause conflict with the local TCP/IP stack.
+This means you need to either use the `-S` option to use a separate IP address, or configure your operating system to firewall the ports that masscan uses.

 This tool is free, but consider funding it here:
 1MASSCANaHUiyTtR3bJ2sLGuMw5kDBaj4T

 # Building